jrehor/kcc/README.md

 Most programmers will readily agree that this expression makes perfect sense, but if you show it to a mathematician, be ready to hear "no, it isn't".
 And once you see why he didn't say "doesn't", and why he used a negative to begin with, you will also see why we assign values with `:` in k.
 The above expression looks nonsensical to a k programmer for *exactly* the same reason it is to a math guy, and k interpreter will most always evaluate it to false.

-The point here is that a different perspective is not necessarily wrong.
-It can just as well be right, but in a different way, and if someday you start to see it the same way, it only means *your perspective has changed*, and there is nothing wrong about that either.
+The point is, k has a different perspective on a few other things as well, but it is not necessarily wrong.
+It can just as well be right, but in a different way, this short introduction invites you to look at those things that other way.
+And we hope they might also feel obvious and natural to you, like `x ≠ x + 1` just did.

-And if you are able to produce a k expression where `x=x+1` evaluates to **true**, don't be a stranger, submit a pull request and say "hello".
+Oh, and if you are able to produce a k expression where `x = x + 1` evaluates to **true**, don't be a stranger, submit a pull request and say "hello".

 ---------------------